michalwa/aoc-2023/README.md

 ## Usage

 Prolog solutions are written to be run with [Scryer Prolog](https://github.com/mthom/scryer-prolog).
-They should all accept the path to the input file as the first argument, so that they can be run with: `scryer-prolog <solution> -g run -- <input-file>`
+They should all define a `run/0` predicate and accept the path to the input file as the first argument, so that they can be run with: `scryer-prolog <solution> -g run -- <input-file>`

+Rust solutions can be run with: `cargo run -- <solution> <input-file>`

 ## Progress